 A unique IntelliStitch feature, the No-Drag Slow Speed eliminates the needle flexing and fabric stretching experienced at extremely slow constant speed settings.
-When the dial is set between 0% and 35% the machine will run in a pulsed mode.
-Single stitches will be made starting from one stitch per second (0%) to 10 stitches per second (35%).
-Above 35% the motor runs continuously, with variable speed, determined by the dial setting.
+When the dial is set between 1 and 10 stitches per second the machine will run in a pulsed mode.
+Single stitches will be made starting from one stitch per second to 10 stitches per second.
+Above the 10 stitches per second marker the motor runs continuously, with variable speed, determined by the dial setting.